Meet Our Teachers

 Haiyan graduated as a yoga teacher in 2009 from Swan River Yoga, and since then has been offering yoga, especially at the Arabi center.

-Laura believes that yoga is for all beings.
-She teaches yoga classes of all levels and draws on the use of props, breathwork, meditation, singing, and more to provide a layered experience of inner exploration.
-Laura trusts in yoga’s ability to transform our relationship with life so that we are able to feel more deeply, recognize unhelpful tendencies, learn from discomfort, and appreciate every moment.
+She teaches yoga + meditation classes of all levels and draws on the use of props, breathwork, meditation, singing, and more to provide a layered experience with (hopefully) something for everyone.
+Laura trusts deeply in yoga’s ability to transform our relationship with life so that we are able to feel more deeply, recognize unhelpful tendencies, learn from discomfort, and appreciate every moment.

 Originally from Lafayette, LA, Sara moved to New Orleans over a decade ago to study film and fine arts at UNO, graduating cum laude in 2011, she's worked as a multi-disciplinary artist since then.
 She's practiced yoga off and on since highschool but rededicated her practice at Swan River in 2013.
 Sara received her Reiki Master Level 3 certification in June of 2017 and completed Swan River's 400 hour yoga teacher training program November of 2017.
 Since then, she's also completed 30 hours of Therapeutic Yoga Training, as well as trainings in Beginners Yoga, Chakra Yoga, and Hands-on Assists.
 Usually found behind the desk at Swan River, Sara is beyond excited and honored to serve the community in these additional ways.